slbailey/Retrovue/docs/domain/Scheduling.md

 ProgramDirector coordinates multiple channels and may reference:

-- BroadcastChannel records for channel configuration
+- Channel records for channel configuration
 - BroadcastScheduleDay assignments for cross-channel programming
-- BroadcastTemplateBlock rules for content conflict resolution
+- ScheduleTemplateBlock rules for content conflict resolution
 - Asset records for content availability and approval status

 ChannelManager executes playout but does not modify any Broadcast Scheduling Domain models.
 It:

 - Reads BroadcastPlaylogEvent records for playout instructions
-- References BroadcastChannel configuration for channel identity
+- References Channel configuration for channel identity
 - Uses Asset file paths for content playback

 **Critical Rule:**